jobiols/odoo-env/README.md

 Changelog
 ---------
+    - 0.10.18 ADD warning if --nginx issued and there are no nginx image on proyect
     - 0.10.16 FIX overwrite workers in odoo.conf
     - 0.10.15 base_dir parameter on oe_config.yaml
     - 0.10.14 add --extract-sources option